-- Shift the shift lever into PARK only after the vehicle has come to a complete stop. - Shift the shift lever into or out of REVERSE only after the vehicle has come to a complete stop and the engine is at idle speed. - Do not shift the shift lever from REVERSE, PARK, or NEUTRAL into any forward gear when the engine is above idle speed. - Before shifting the shift lever into any gear, make sure your foot is firmly on the brake pedal.
+• Shift into PARK only after the vehicle has come to a complete stop.

+- Shift into or out of REVERSE only after the vehicle has come to a complete stop and the engine is at idle speed. - Do not shift between PARK, REVERSE, NEUTRAL, or DRIVE when the engine is above idle speed. - Before shifting into any gear, make sure your foot is firmly pressing on the brake pedal.

-NOTE: You MUST press and hold the brake pedal down while shifting the shift lever out of PARK.
+NOTE: You MUST press and hold the brake pedal while shifting out of PARK.

 • It is dangerous to move the shift lever out of PARK or NEUTRAL if the engine speed is higher than idle speed.
-If your foot is not firmly on the brake pedal, the vehicle could accelerate quickly forward or in reverse.
+If your foot is not firmly pressing on the brake pedal, the vehicle could accelerate quickly forward or in reverse.
 You could lose control of the vehicle and hit someone or something.
-Only shift into gear when the engine is idling normally and when your right foot is firmly on the brake pedal.
+Only shift into gear when the engine is idling normally and when your foot is firmly pressing on the brake pedal.

 • Unintended movement of a vehicle could injure those in and near the vehicle.
 As with all vehicles. you should never exit a vehicle while the engine is running.
-Before exiting a vehicle, you should always shift the vehicle into PARK, remove the key from the ignition, and apply the parking brake.
-Once the key is removed from the ignition, the shift lever is locked in the PARK position, securing the vehicle against unwanted movement.
+Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, and remove the ignition key.
+Once the key is removed, the shift lever is locked in the PARK position, securing the vehicle against unwanted movement.
 Furthermore, you should never leave children unattended inside a vehicle.